 Like this?
 Then why not check out my other articles from around The Big Apple.

-I’ve also written a whole bunch of 5s from around The USA.
+I’ve also written a whole bunch of reports from around The USA.